-I've always wanted to live abroad so I feel very fortunate that in December of 2018 I was lucky enough to head to, what I learned to be, the very dog friendly Vancouver BC (Berlin, my 10 year old Shepard mix, and I crossed the border into Canada with ease since the only requirement was proof of her current rabies vaccination, which they didn't even ask to see).
+I've always wanted to live abroad so I feel very fortunate that in December of 2018 I was lucky enough to head to, what I learned to be, the very dog friendly Vancouver BC (In case you're curious, Berlin, my 10 year old Shepard mix, and I crossed the border into Canada with ease since the only requirement was proof of her current rabies vaccination, which they didn't even ask to see).

 I knew two things before I left Los Angeles:

 Berlin and I were going to have lots of adventures, rain or shine, and that the Venetian blinds in our short term rental needed to be temporarily replaced.

 Well, you see, Berlin is a very mellow dog except in three situations: 1) After a bath (who doesn't love the post-bath zoomies?)
 2) At the beach where she runs in circles in the sand and 3) When she wants to get outside, be it to lay out in the sun or less pleasant things like escaping a scary sound (smoke alarm) or unfamiliar place (new housing).
 It's in this third situation we've learned Venetian blinds don't stand a chance.
 More on dog anxieties in a future post.

 Want to hear about what happened on the road before we arrived at the border crossing?
 Read PART ONE — Dog Friendly Road Trip: Los Angeles to Vancouver at http://feetandpaws.com/dog-friendly-road-trip_la-vancouver_inland/

 What I didn't know was how much I would cherish this time together, even as it was happening.

 So, let's talk about all the fun dog friendly activities Berlin and I enjoyed in Vancouver.
 If you haven't guessed it already, it was winter so there was lots and lots of rain, but we didn't let that stop us.